rackerlabs/technical-blog/content/blog/2021/2021-03-10-unified-data-platform-and-data-virtualization-through-polybase-part-two/index.md

 To refresh your memory, recall that the previous post covered the following items:

-1. Evolution of SQL Server &reg; from DB Engine to the Unified Data Platform
+1. Evolution of SQL Server&reg; from DB Engine to the Unified Data Platform
 2. SQL 2019 presents Unified Data Platform using:
    - SQL DB Engine for OLTP
    - Data Virtualization through Polybase